MHKiT-Software/MHKiT/docs/source/installation.rst

 * `Pecos <https://pecos.readthedocs.io/>`_: used for quality control analysis

 ..
 Note::
-    All of MHKiT-Python's package dependencies are included in `Anacaonda Python Distribution <https://www.anaconda.com/distribution/>`_ except Pecos.
+    All of MHKiT-Python's package dependencies are included in `Anaconda Python Distribution <https://www.anaconda.com/distribution/>`_ except Pecos.
 Pecos can be installed by following `Pecos installation instructions <https://pecos.readthedocs.io/en/latest/installation.html>`_.

 PIP Install from Python (Recommended for Users)